DNC Day 4: Kamala Harris to accept presidential nomination on final day of Democratic convention

 How to watch the 2024 DNC with cable

-CBS television stations will have coverage beginning at 10 p.m.
-ET during the four days.
+CBS television stations will have coverage beginning at 9 p.m.
+ET.
 Find your local CBS station here.

 How to watch the 2024 DNC without cable